sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/celebrate.md

 The People team is responsible for sending a birthday gift that is in line with the [birthday budget](celebrate.md#Birthday-gift-budget) listed below.
 Our standard practice is to send a $50 [Loop & Tie](celebrate.md#Loop-&-Tie) gift.

-Managers will receive an email reminder from BambooHR when one of their direct reports has an upcoming birthday and it is the manager's responsibility to post about the occasion in team Slack channel or 1:1
+Managers will receive a Slack reminder and an email from BambooHR when one of their direct reports has an upcoming birthday and it is the manager's responsibility to post about the occasion in team Slack channel or 1:1

 - Team post suggestions:
   - Announce the occasion: "Wishing a happy birthday to [name]!..."